Battle of Rhandeia: Battle

 Silver coin of Vologases I, King of Parthia.

-Paetus nonetheless appeared confident of victory, and followed the Parthian declaration of war and capture of Tigranocerta with his own invasion of Armenia, while Corbulo remained at Syria, further strengthening the fortifications in the Euphrates frontier.
-Paetus had only two legions with him, IV Scythica and XII Fulminata, and advanced towards Tigranocerta.
-A few minor forts were taken, but a lack of supplies forced him to withdraw westwards for the winter.
+Paetus was the governor of the Roman province of Cappadocia, and followed a Parthian declaration of war and capture of Tigranocerta with his own invasion of Armenia in 62 AD.
+Corbulo at this time was in Roman Syria, strengthening the defenses on the Euphrates frontier.
+Paetus had only two legions with him, IV Scythica and XII Fulminata, and advanced towards Tigranocerta, desiring to establish a military reputation and confident of victory.
+However, only a few minor Armenian forts were taken, and a lack of supplies forced him to withdraw westwards for the winter.

-Corbulo in the meantime had been aware of the danger faced by his colleague, and put part of his forces on standby, but he did not march to join Paetus, and some accused him of delaying in order to reap more glory from rescuing him.
-Nevertheless, when the calls for assistance arrived, he responded quickly and marched forth with half of the Syrian army, carrying many provisions laden on camels.
-He soon met dispersed men of Paetus' army, and managed to rally them around his force.
-But before he could arrive to the rescue, Paetus had capitulated: the Parthians, aware that relief was nearing, increasingly harassed the Romans, until Paetus was forced to send a letter to Vologases to seek terms.
-The subsequent treaty was humiliating: not only would the Romans leave Armenia and surrender all forts they held, but they also agreed to build a bridge over the nearby Arsanias river over which Vologases could pass in triumph, sitting atop an elephant.
-In addition, the Roman army was liberally plundered by the Armenians, who took even the Romans' weapons and clothes without facing any resistance.
+Corbulo in the meantime was aware of the danger faced by his colleague, and put part of his forces on standby, but he did not march immediately to join Paetus, and some accused him of delaying in order to reap more glory from rescuing Paetus.
+Nevertheless, when the calls for assistance arrived, he responded quickly and marched north with half of the Syrian army, carrying many provisions laden on camels.
+But before he could reinforce them, Paetus had been defeated by the combined Armenian and Parthian army and forced to surrender.

+The subsequent treaty was humiliating: not only were the Romans to leave Armenia and surrender all forts they held, but they also had to build a bridge over the nearby Arsanias river over which Vologases could pass in triumph, sitting atop an elephant.
+In addition, Paetus' army was liberally plundered by the Armenians, who took even the Romans' weapons and clothes without facing any resistance.
 Still worse, according to rumors reported by Tacitus, the Romans were made to pass under the yoke, a gesture of ultimate humiliation in Roman eyes.

-The two Roman forces met on the banks of the Euphrates near Melitene, amidst scenes of mutual grief; while Corbulo lamented the undoing of his achievements, Paetus tried to convince him to attempt to reverse the situation by invading Armenia.
-Corbulo, however, refused, claiming that he did not have the authority to do so, and that either way the army was too worn out to be able to campaign effectively.
-In the end, Paetus retired to Cappadocia and Corbulo to Syria, where he received envoys from Vologases, who demanded that he evacuate his bridgehead over the Euphrates.
+The two Roman forces met on the banks of the Euphrates near Melitene, amidst scenes of mutual grief.
+While Corbulo lamented the undoing of his achievements, Paetus tried to convince him to attempt to reverse the situation by again invading Armenia.
+However, Corbulo refused, claiming that he did not have the authority to do so, and that in any case the combined Roman forces were too worn out to be able to campaign effectively.
+Paetus returned to Cappadocia and Corbulo to Syria, where he received envoys from Vologases, who demanded that he evacuate his bridgehead over the Euphrates.
 In turn, Corbulo demanded the Parthian evacuation of Armenia.
-Vologases agreed to this, and both sides withdrew their forces, leaving Armenia once again masterless but de facto under Parthian control, until a Parthian delegation could travel to Rome.
+Vologases agreed to this, and both sides withdrew their forces, leaving Armenia once again nominally independent but de facto under Parthian control, until a Parthian delegation could travel to Rome.